 The Joovy has a sun visor, but it isn't very long and is unlikely to provide good coverage for sensitive peepers.
 We wish it were longer as younger children often refuse to wear sunglasses, and outdoor activities are often bright.
 Overall, we like what the Noodle brings to the table for essential protection and think it is comfortable enough that little ones will wear it without a fuss.

 For kids who want something a little different or edgy, we bring you the Mongoose MG77927.
-This full-head style helmet has skull-shaped ventilation in the back that leaves a lasting impression that observers won't forget and will probably envy.
+This full-head style helmet has skull-shaped ventilation in the back, leaving a lasting impression that observers won't forget and will probably envy.
 Our testers consistently argued over who got to wear this multi-sport helmet.
 They were willing to tolerate the heavier weight and less ventilation to sport the absolute coolest dome protector at the bike park.

 The Razor Full Face Helmet looks and feels like a lightweight motocross helmet (it is not!).
 It has front mouth ventilation for better airflow and a visor for sun protection of sensitive eyes.
 Kids like how it mimics the "tough" helmets worn by motocross riders, and we love the full head design that offers face protection for the potential faceplate that can happen while riding.

-This helmet has a somewhat closed-off feeling for the wearer and could make some kids feel claustrophobic.
-It is also hot, and it may not be the best choice for warmer weather as your child will sweat more when wearing this style than a traditional bike helmet.
-This helmet is not suitable for motorized activities, and we encourage parents to read the fine print before purchasing to avoid disappointment.
+This helmet has a somewhat closed-off feeling for the wearer and could make some kids claustrophobic.
+It is also hot and may not be the best choice for warmer weather, as your child will sweat more when wearing this style than a traditional bike helmet.
+This helmet is unsuitable for motorized activities, and we encourage parents to read the fine print before purchasing it to avoid disappointment.
 Overall, it is a good choice for those who want a little more protection for their face or added warmth for cooler weather.

 The Bell Rally Child Helmet is a traditional bike helmet for younger riders.
 This helmet is brightly colored plastic graphics over impact foam.
 It is lightweight, offers good ventilation, has adequate padding, and comes with a sun visor.
 Testers say the product is comfortable, and we like the simplicity and straightforward design.

 The Obsidian Kids Bike Helmet comes with adorable cartoon graphics and a built-in visor.
 It features adjustable circumference sizing, so it should fit a broader range of heads right out of the box.
-We like the thicker padding and the slightly curved chin buckle that makes it somewhat more comfortable for wearers.
+We like the thicker padding and the slightly curved chin buckle, making it somewhat more comfortable for wearers.